zoombear/zoombear.github.io/GDI/angular/content/directives.md

 ## Adding Functionality: NgHide Directive
 ```
 var movie = {
-    name: "Marvel's The Avengers",
+    name: "Sound of Music",
-    gross: 1518.6,
+    gross: 163.2,
-    release: new Date('2012-05-04'),
+    release: new Date('1965-03-29'),
-    shortDescription: 'Superheros destroy city while fighting a Norse god and some aliens',
     inCollection: true,
+    shortDescription: 'A woman leaves an Austrian convent to become a governess to the children of a Naval officer Widower.',
     guiltyPleasure: false
 };
 ```